 Buttons are the most important element of all!
 They cause the majority of the action to happen.
-After all, it's a button press that will get you out of a window, whether it be Submit or Cancel, one way or another a button is
+After all, it's a button press that will get you out of a window, whether it be Submit or Cancel, one way or another a button is involved in all windows.
+The only exception is to this is when the user closes the window using the "X" in the upper corner which means no button was involved.

-The Types of buttons include: Folder Browse File Browse File SaveAs File Save Close window (normal button) Read window Realtime Calendar Chooser Color Chooser
+The Types of buttons include: Folder Browse File Browse Files Browse File SaveAs File Save Close window (normal button) Read window Realtime Calendar Chooser Color Chooser